As a parent, what is my role, and what can I do to best support my child’s education?

 - Hold virtual IEP meetings

-To prepare for the upcoming school year, get information on your district’s back-to-school plan.
-Be aware that these plans may continue to change over time.
+To prepare for the upcoming school year, you should get as much information as possible about your district’s back-to-school plan.
+Be aware, though, that these plans may change over time.

 To keep up with the latest updates: